-In heartbreaking news, a mom tragically lost her little girl due to suffocation by a teddy bear.
-She urges parents to avoid putting large toys or pillows in their baby’s bed.
-In her emotional post on Facebook, she also shares some toy safety tips for infants and toddlers.
+In 2018, a mom tragically lost her little girl due to suffocation by a teddy bear.
+The mom, Dexy Leigh Walsh urges parents to avoid putting large toys or pillows in their baby’s bed.

 Here’s what she has to say.

-Bereaved mom, Dexy Leigh Walsh shares in the post that on the sixth of March, she discovered her 18-month-old daughter Connie had died because of suffocation on a soft toy.
+In her emotional post on Facebook, Walsh shared that on the sixth of March, she discovered her 18-month-old daughter Connie had died because of suffocation on a soft toy.
 Dexy had placed that soft toy in Connie’s bed to prevent her from falling off.

 Dexy discovered Connie in a lifeless condition and attempted CPR to revive her daughter.
 But unfortunately Connie had already passed away.

 The heartbroken mom recounts how a seemingly harmless move took her daughter’s life.